arielgv/LangleyLodgeApp/README.md

 After downloading and extracting the repository, follow these steps to prepare your project:

 1. Navigate to the following URL: [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1IT0gCm4h_pYmKRQIGjpctvUrxP-3TY_Mk9fg0ONpXc4/edit#gid=0)
-2. Click on `File` > `Download` > `Microsoft Excel (.xlsx)`.
+2. Click on `File` > `Download` > `Comma Separated Values(.csv)`.
-3. Open the downloaded Excel file and save it as a CSV (comma-separated values) file.
-4. Rename this CSV file as "new.csv".
+3. Rename this CSV file as "main.csv".
-5. Move "new.csv" into the same folder where you extracted the repository files.
+4. Move "main.csv" into the same folder where you extracted the repository files(Same folder as the Synchro.ipynb).

 ## Program Operation